Chart Color Schemes

 Infrastructure

-Arncliffe - Bardwell Valley has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Arncliffe - Bardwell Valley has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 52 projects that could impact the area.
-Notable ones include Arncliffe Estate Redevelopment, Arncliffe Central, Arncliffe Park Upgrade, and Bayside West Precincts 2036 Plan.
-The following list details those most likely to be relevant.
+The performance of an area is greatly influenced by changes in local infrastructure.
+AreaSearch has identified a total of 52 projects that are expected to impact the area.
+Notable projects include Arncliffe Estate Redevelopment, Arncliffe Central, Bayside West Precincts 2036 Plan, and Ice Zoo Wolli Creek.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.